OWls Class 2023-2024

 Reading diaries will be checked daily with house points for reading 3 x being awarded on a Friday.

 Our PE day is Friday - the children will need to be wearing their PE kit into school every Friday ready for their morning PE session!

 The children will be sent home with their homework sheet, at the beginning of every half term with ideas of projects they could complete to support their learning of the themes we will be covering.
-Attached below is a copy of the AUTUMN Term 2 homework sheet just in case;
+Attached below is a copy of the SPRING Term 2 homework sheet just in case;

 Understanding the World